 The demand for medical assistants is growing.
-According to the Bureau of Labor Statistics, there is a projected 23% increase in job demand from 2018 to, far above the average for other careers.
+According to the Bureau of Labor Statistics, there is a projected 19% increase in job demand from 2019 to 2029, far above the average for other careers.
 The certification for starting this career can be completed through the medical assistant program at MTI.

 There were 686,600 medical assistant jobs in the United States in 2018, with 154,900 jobs projected to be added by 2028, for a total of 841,500.
 The career path for medical assisting might sound intriguing, but you probably want to know more about what a medical assistant is and what they do each day.

 Medical assistants work alongside physicians, performing a wide range of clinical and administrative tasks.
 MA’s may work in hospitals, outpatient facilities, ambulatory care facilities, medical offices, or clinics.
 Anywhere there are doctors or physicians, medical assistants are usually there to perform important tasks that help keep the medical office or hospital running optimally.